Best savings rates this week

 - Secure Trust Bank’s 120 Day Notice Account pays 1.25% AER on balances between £1,000 and £1,000,000.
 It’s available over the phone or by post.

 - Charter Savings Bank’s 60 Day Notice Account (Issue 3) pays 1.2% AER on deposits between £1,000 and £250,000.
 It’s online only.

 Fixed-rate savings accounts are normally aimed at people with a lump sum that they wish to lock away for a pre-agreed period of time.

 Interest is fixed so your return is guaranteed, unlike instant access and notice accounts, which tend to be variable.
 However, do bear in mind that withdrawals and further deposits are rarely allowed.

-- Ikano Bank’s 1 Year Fixed Term Savings Account pays 1.35% AER on balances between £1,000 and £1,000,000.
+- Ikano Bank’s 1 Year Fixed Term Savings Account will match Atom’s 1.4% AER, if you deposit between £1,000 and £1,000,000.
 No early access is allowed, and the account is online only.
-Savings with Ikano Bank are protected by the Swedish deposit protection scheme, up to €100,000.
+Savings with Ikano Bank are protected by the Swedish deposit protection scheme, though unusually they'll protect up to £75,000 for UK savers instead of €100,000.

 MEDIUM TERM (THREE / FOUR YEAR)